-The Roomba 980 has a price tag of $899.99 (check here for the latest price).
-Yes, you can just add $20 and buy four EufyRoboVac 11 robots with that money!
+The Roomba 980 has this price (check here for the latest price).
+Yes, you can just add a little bit and buy four EufyRoboVac 11 robots with that money!
 But it certainly has some definitive advantages that you would love.
 Here is a rundown of the Roomba 980’sfeatures as compared with those of EufyRobovac 11.

 How does Roomba 980 compare to other robotic vacuums?

 Side by side comparison of Roomba 980 and EufyRoboVac 11